Cleared North Texas pasture with Ashe juniper cedar stumps ground flush with the blackland prairie soil

 Combined with mulching

 On most cedar jobs we pair removal with forestry mulching so the ground crowns come out, the trunks get ground in place, and the whole job finishes in one pass with no haul-off.
 The mulch feeds the soil and gives your pasture grass something to grow through.
+For ranches fighting both cedar and mesquite, we handle it as one pass so you're not paying for two mobilizations.

 Cedar Removal: common questions.